cristianpb/cristianpb.github.io/jekyll_collections/_posts/2020-07-01-vimwiki-hugo.md

 ### Deploy Vimwiki to Github Pages ###

 Hugo projects can be easily published to Github using Github Actions.
-The following script, tells GitHub worker to use Hugo to build html at each push and publish HTML to Github pages.
+The following script tells GitHub worker to use Hugo to build html at each push and publish the HTML files to Github pages.

 ```yaml
 name: 🚀 Publish Github Pages